Defending champion Sabalenka beats Coco Gauff, will meet Zheng in Australian Open final

-MELBOURNE, Australia (AP) — Aryna Sabalenka avenged a U.S. Open final loss to Coco Gauff and will take a 13-match Australian Open winning streak into Saturday's championship decider against first-time finalist Zheng Qinwen.
+MELBOURNE, Australia (AP) — Aryna Sabalenka avenged a U.S. Open final loss to Coco Gauff and will defend her Australian Open title as the overwhelming favorite against first-time finalist Zheng Qinwen.

-Taking on No. 2 Sabalenka will be a big step up for the 21-year-old Zheng, who is playing in a major for the ninth time.
+Taking on No. 2-seeded Sabalenka will certainly be a big step up for the 21-year-old Zheng, who is playing in a major for only the ninth time.

-Sabalenka said she was “ready for anything” against Gauff, and happy to have some support after facing the 19-year-old American in New York last September.
+Sabalenka said she'd been “ready for anything” against Gauff, and was happy to have some support after facing the 19-year-old American in New York last September.

-Sabalenka was back in the semis for the fifth straight major, a run that started here in Australia last year in her Grand Slam breakthrough.
-She's the first to reach consecutive finals here since Williams in 2015, '16 and ’17.

-“The key was that I was able to stay focused no matter what, no matter what the score was ... keep fighting for it,” Sabalenka said on the difference between her last two matches against Gauff.
-“I’m super happy to be in another final of the Grand Slam.
-Hopefully I can do a little bit better than the last time.”

-Gauff went into the semifinals unbeaten in 2024 after winning a title in Auckland, New Zealand.
+Gauff went into the semifinals unbeaten in 2024 after winning the title in Auckland, New Zealand.

 In the tiebreaker, Sabalenka raced to 5-1.
 Chants of “Coco, Coco” went up around Rod Laver Arena but they didn't help Gauff.

 Almost a half-hour after her first set point, Sabalenka got five more.
-She clinched on the second of those with a big serve out wide.
+She clinched it with a big serve out wide.

-Gauff won points on just three of her 17 second serves in the first set, and that made her push harder and led to six double-faults.
+Gauff won points on just three of her 17 second serves in the first set.
+That made her push harder and led to six double-faults.

-The second set was tight, until Sabalenka got a service break in the ninth game.
+The second set was tight again, until Sabalenka broke in the ninth game.

-She said she saw statistics that ranked her close to Serena Williams and Jennifer Capriati in the teenage seasons.
+Gauff said she saw statistics that ranked her close to Serena Williams and Jennifer Capriati in their teens.

-“I looked at that stat and I’m like, ‘They had great careers.
-So I’m in the right direction,’” she said.
+“They had great careers.
+So I’m in the right direction,” she said.
 "I just have to remind myself of the journey and not so much of the moment.

-“I am really proud of myself.
-I did want to win a Slam as a teenager, and I did that.
-I was hoping to get number two, or at least give myself a chance to get number two.
+"I did want to win a Slam as a teenager, and I did that.
+I was hoping to get No. 2, or at least give myself a chance to get No. 2.
 I feel it can only go upwards from here."

+Yastremska, who won three matches in qualifying and five matches in the main draw, said she was proud of her performance and giving herself the chance to fly the flag for Ukraine.

+“It was a great tournament for me.
+Usually (you) get in Grand Slams seven matches to play, and I have played nine matches, so I’m very proud of myself,” she said.

 In doubles, 43-year-old Rohan Bopanna and Matthew Ebden advanced to their second consecutive Grand Slam men’s final by beating Zhang Zhizhen and Tomas Machac 6-3, 3-6, 7-6 (7).